roman01la/uix/docs/components.md

 ## Component props

-`defui` components are similar to React’s JSX components in a way how they take props and children, and provide them within a component in a single map of props.
+`defui` components are similar to React’s JSX components.
+They take props and children and provide them within a component as a single map of props.

 Let's take a look at the following example: